 Taxes in Portugal

-As per tax laws, the Portuguese tax year follows the calendar, starting on 1 January and ending on 31 December, with a tax return submitted between April and June of the following year.
+Under Portuguese tax law, the tax year runs from 1 January to 31 December, with a tax return submitted between April and June of the following year.
 Returns can be completed online via the Portuguese Tax Authorities’ website or printed forms.
 Whether you are a foreigner or a local, there are several taxes that everybody must pay.

 Let’s assume that you bought your first house in Portugal as part of the move from the UK.
 In that case, you’ll be liable for Portugal’s equivalent of council tax, which is to be paid by property owners.